farlee2121/DevEssentialsBlog/content/draft/2023-05-07-Picard-style-leadership.md

 I think this is a key part of his leadership style.
 It's essential to many of the benefits above.
 He doesn't feel the need to be heard, but to hear others.
 I think is suggests we can also learn about what leadership is *not* from Picard.

 Some qualities that are *not* key to leadership, but are sometimes portrayed as leadership
-- Leading is more about hearing others than being heard
+- A leader is not the most valued team member.
+Leading is more about valuing others than being valued
-- Leading is more about valuing others than being valued
+- A leader shouldn't just be the person everyone has to listen to.
+Leading is more about hearing others than being heard
 - Leaders aren't necessarily experts in the skills they oversee
 - Leaders aren't independent.
 The higher you go in leadership, the less of your responsible outcomes are something you could accomplish by yourself.
 - A leader needn't be a critic or an explainer.
 There are other effective (and more empowering) ways to generate good ideas or educate.
 - A leader isn't necessarily a problem solver.
-They can guide others to devise their own solutions without providing solutions directly.
+They can guide others in exploring solutions without providing solutions directly.